-Monthly schedules for the following three months have to be communicated before the 12th day of the month before the month of use.
-Programmed slots for the first scheduled month are binding, and those corresponding to the other two months are for indicative purposes only.
+Monthly schedules for the following three months have to be communicated before the day 12th of the month prior to the first month of use.
+Programmed slots for the first scheduled month are binding, and the ones corresponding to the other two months are only for indicative purposes.
 The unloading programme is confirmed by the Technical System Manager on the 20th of every month.

-Whenever the monthly schedules comply with the annual schedule, the allocated capacity is immediately confirmed by the Technical System Manager.
-On the other hand, if the shippers require different unloading slots and extra storage capacity, the Technical System Manager has to assess the viability of the overall capacity demand.
+Whenever the monthly schedules comply with the annual schedule the allocated capacity is immediately confirmed by the Technical System Manager.
+On the contrary, if the shippers require different unloading slots and extra storage capacity, the Technical System Manager has to assess the viability of the overall capacity demand.
 If the shipper's requests are not compatible, the Technical System Manager confirms all firm slots allocated in the yearly schedule and triggers a congestion management procedure, based on auctions, for the remaining slots demanded by more than one shipper.
 The allocation of slots and storage capacity with shorter notice periods (less than one month) are accepted depending on the availability of the LNG terminal.

-The LNG send-out capacity is integrated in the transmission network schedule allocation, and is allocated in sequential OSP - yearly, monthly and weekly- followed by the corresponding nominations/re-nominations.
-In the allocation mechanisms for the transmission network capacity, namely for the connection to the LNG terminal, the shippers must participate in the scheduling process until the daily nominations take place.
-The capacity allocated in an OSP, or auction in case the demand exceeds the offer, is firm, and the sequential OSPs detail the shipper's requests until the daily nomination.
-The shippers must always address or confirm their previous requests in all subsequent OSPs and nominations or surrender the capacity to the market.
+The LNG send-out capacity is integrated in the transmission network schedule, and is allocated in sequential OSP - yearly, monthly and weekly schedules and nominations/renominations.
+In the allocation mechanisms for the transmission network, namely for the connection to the LNG terminal, the shippers must participate in the scheduling process until the daily nominations take place.
+The capacity allocated in an OSP, or auction in case the demand exceeds the offer, is firm, and the sequential OSP's details the shipper's requests towards the daily nomination.
+The shippers must always address or confirm their previous requests in all subsequent OSP's and nominations or else surrender the capacity to the market.
 All capacity allocated and not intended for use are again made available to the shippers, at least, on a day-ahead basis.

 There is a penalty scheme applied to the LNG terminal users, in order to prevent hoarding behaviours.
-If a shipper does not use a slot allocated in a monthly schedule, it must pay a penalty corresponding to the sum of the unload tariff and storage tariff related to the capacity and the number of days that were booked.
+If a shipper doesn't use a slot allocated in a monthly schedule, it must pay a penalty corresponding to the sum of unload tariff and storage tariff related to the capacity and the number of days that were booked.